Business Studies Department Mission Statement 2020 Mrs. Ahmed

 The focus is on the functional area of human resources and includes the importance and methods of motivating a workforce.
 How businesses are organized and managed and the methods of recruitment, selection, and training of employees are also considered.
 Finally, the section covers the importance and methods of effective internal and external communication.

 This section includes the role of marketing, the distinctions between niche and mass markets, and the techniques of market segmentation.
 The methods and importance of market research are covered.
 The central role of the marketing mix, i.e. the four Ps, is made clear.
 Marketing strategies to influence consumer decisions at home and in new foreign markets are the final topics in this section.

 The focus is on the functional area of production and includes the meaning and methods of production and how productivity can be increased.
 The different costs of production and break-even analysis are covered.
 The section concludes with the importance and methods of achieving quality in the production process and location decisions of businesses.

 This finance and accounting section covers the need for and sources of business finance, cash-flow forecasting, and working capital.
 Simple income statements are covered as well as statements of financial position and the analysis of accounts including why and how accounts are used.

 6 External influences on business activity

 This section focuses on different external influences on business activity and how these impact on a business.
-It includes government influences on economic, environmental and ethical issues and how they impact on the functional areas of businesses.
-In addition, the international economy including globalisation and its effects on businesses and governments, multinational businesses and exchange rates are important issues.
+It includes government influences on economic, environmental, and ethical issues and how they impact on the functional areas of businesses.
+In addition, the international economy including globalization and its effects on businesses and governments, multinational businesses, and exchange rates are important issues.